Join our list

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.

 This content was updated for 2019

 “People new to this activity are more than welcome to come out,” says Greib.
-“You just need to bring skis and poles and boots, or rent them from the park, and get a ski pass.”
+“You just need to bring skis and poles and boots, or rent them from the park, get a ski pass and bring your dog.”

 Traditionally skijoring is done with skate-style skis, he says, but it can be done with classic style skis.
 Harness equipment will be provided on loan by Raven’s Watch of Sundridge in the Almaguin Highlands.
 To participate, Greib recommends your pooch should weigh at least 30 lbs and be full-grown.
 Greib and Ahokas will teach participants standard dogsledding commands, and ensure participating dogs are okay with wearing a harness.
 Humans have control of the speed, says Greib, because there’s a latch on the binding belt that detaches when need be.

 New to Arrowhead this year is a permanent Skijoring trail now available throughout the entire season.